taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Google Vertex AI / AWS SageMaker: Cloud platforms for developing and deploying ML models.
 - RapidMiner / KNIME / Weka: Visual tools for data mining and predictive analytics.

+Data Science

+- Software Engineering for Data Scientists: From Notebooks to Scalable Systems (2024) by Catherine Nelson

 Data analysis

 - Data Analysis with Open Source Tools: A Hands-On Guide for Programmers and Data Scientists by Philipp K. Janet